-***Severe weather risk later today with a focus on Missouri and Illinois...threats to continue into May with an active jet stream and additional cold air outbreaks***
+***Severe weather risk later Monday/Monday Night with a focus on Missouri, Illinois and Indiana...threats to continue into May with an active jet stream and additional cold air outbreaks***

 Paul Dorian

-There is a “moderate” risk of severe weather later today and tonight across the middle Mississippi Valley region with a concentrated threat in Missouri and Illinois.
+There is an “enhanced” to “moderate” risk of severe weather later today and tonight across the middle Mississippi Valley region with the concentrated threat region from Arkansas to Indiana.
 Map courtesy NOAA/SPC

 Overview

-A combination of ingredients will come together later today and tonight to enhance the risk of severe weather in the Middle Mississippi Valley region with a focus on Missouri and Illinois.
-One of the contributing factors in today’s severe weather threat is an active jet stream that has intensified in recent days across the central and southern US in response to the initial phase of El Nino in the tropical Pacific.
+A combination of ingredients will come together later today and tonight to enhance the risk of severe weather in the Middle Mississippi Valley region with a focus on the region from Arkansas to Indiana.
+One of the contributing factors in today’s severe weather threat is an active jet stream that has intensified in recent days across the central and southern US in an atmospheric response to the initial phase of El Nino in the tropical Pacific.
 The threat of severe weather will shift slightly to the south and east on Tuesday mainly to the Middle and Lower Mississippi Valley regions.
 In fact, the threat of severe weather will likely continue well into the month of May as additional cold air masses are destined to drop southeastward from central Canada into the northern US.
 This evolving weather pattern will produce below-normal temperatures across much of the eastern half of the nation from late April into at least the middle of May and multiple rain events are likely to be included from the Rockies to the eastern seaboard.

 Colder-than-normal conditions appear likely in much of the eastern half of the nation during the month of May.
 Map courtesy ECMWF, Weather Bell Analytics